 Here are a few of the organisations and providers you may need to contact:

-- Utilities and housing-related contacts including water, electricity, gas, internet, phone and landlord/tenants
+- utilities and housing-related contacts including water, electricity, gas, internet, phone and landlord or tenants

 NAB is the provider of banking services such as deposit accounts and loans.
 If the family member or friend also had superannuation or a custodian for shares they owned, the executor or next of kin will need to deal with those organisations separately, even if they are within the NAB Group.